 I absolutely love these bath salts!
 Besides being easy to make, they have a wonderful natural scent that tends to stick around a while as long as you keep them stored properly.
 They’re also a great way to use up lavender leaves once the flowers have faded away.

 To make, blend 3/4 cup Epsom salt and 1/4 cup roughly chopped fresh plantain leaves mixed with fresh lavender leaves (and/or flowers) in a mini food processor, like THIS ONE.

 Spread the now-green salts in a single layer on wax paper and allow to air dry for a day or two.
 Once completely dry, store in a tightly closed glass jar.

-To use, pour the bath salts into a cotton muslin bag (like THESE) or an old clean sock.
+To use, pour the bath salts into a cotton muslin bag or an old clean sock.
 Tie up tightly and toss in the tub as it fills with warm water.
 Shelf life is at least 6 to 9 months.

 6. Lavender Plantain Lotion

 This lovely lotion is an excellent choice for soothing dry, itchy or flaky skin.
 It can be used as a lightweight daily moisturizer as well.

 If giving as a gift, it couples nicely with Lavender Plantain Bath Salts (see recipe above).

 To make this, you can find the full recipe HERE.

 7. Herbal Plantain Bath Bags